godoctor/godoctor/README.md

     -h=false, show usage for go-doctor
-    -format=plain, show output in 'plain' or 'json', see 3.2 -pos="", specify a position of the format: (all ints) startLine,startCol:startLine,startCol -d=false, return diff of each file affected by given refactoring, see 3.2 -p=false, return description of parameters for given refactoring, see 3.2 -w=false, write refactored files instead of printing output
+    -format=plain, show output in 'plain' or 'json', see 3.2 -pos="", specify a position of the format: (all ints) startLine,startCol:startLine,startCol -l=false, return list of all possible refactorings, see 3.2 -d=false, return diff of each file affected by given refactoring, see 3.2 -p=false, return description of parameters for given refactoring, see 3.2 -w=false, write refactored files instead of printing output